jjjmmm0410/G3/README.md

   - Educators can create quiz rooms and classrooms on Zep according to the styles or levels of students and use them to conduct classes and provide assignments.
   - Students can conveniently take additional classes and review in the metaverse, considering their styles or levels.

- #### Examples - Situation 3
+  #### Example - Situation 2
    |character|script|
    |--|--|
    |Mary| I have a difficulty taking English classes at school.
 I want to do additional study or review English classes today.
 What should I do?|
    |Teacher| I have created the Zep classroom and quiz room.
 You can improve your English skills through these by joining a beginner English classroom.|

   ### 📍 What are the potential challenges or limitations of using this tool in an English learning or teaching context?
   - 🙋‍♀️ Students who do not have electronic devices do not participate well.
   -  ➡️ 👩‍💻 The school provides electronic devices on a joint budget.
 After preparing a certain number of electronic devices per class, lend them to students who do not have individual electronic devices.

   - 🙋‍♂️ It hasn't been commercialized much.
   - ➡️ 🌍 To adapt through constant exposure to metaverse education.
-Increase opportunities for students to feel more interested and use the zep app by increasing the number of times they use it during class.
+To increase opportunities for students to feel more interested and use the zep app by increasing the number of times they use it during class.